Pooja389/lego_analysis/README.md

 ```bash
 cd lego_analysis
 ```
-Open analysis.ipynb and run the cells in order
+Open Lego_Analysis.ipynb and run the cells in order
+## License
+This project is licensed under the MIT License - see the LICENSE file for details.